angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 Then we’re using a Linked Signal to keep track of the *first book* in the list, created by the `linkedSignal()` factory function.
 We decided to use the full notation with an options object.
 The separate computation makes it more readable, compared to a one-line function that combines source and computation.

-Whenever the list of books changes, the `firstBook` signal will automatically recalculate its value to the first book in the updated list.
+Whenever the list of books changes (`changeBookList()` method), the `firstBook` signal will automatically recalculate its value to the first book in the updated list.
 Up to here, all of this could have been achieved with a Computed Signal.
 However, the Linked Signal makes it possible to manually override the value in the `overrideFirstBook()` method.